ncatlab/nlab-content/pages/8/2/7/8/18728/content.md

 </center>

 where on the bottom the corresponding [[product of distributions]] is shown.
-(Now the contraction of the internal indices is notationally left implicit.)
+(Now the contraction of the internal indices and all prefactors are notationally suppressed.)

 For instance the two solid [[edges]] between the [[vertices]] $x_2$ and $x_3$ corresponds to the two factors of $\Delta(x_2,x_2)$: